williamdjting/mortgagecalculator/README.md

     - Expected Outputs are:
       - payment per payment schedule
       - an error if the inputs are not valid.
 This includes cases where the down payment is not large enough.
+    - I have kept the console.logs present on client and server side for ease of review

 - **To run test suite**